 - Scavenger Hunt – (ages 5+).
 Grab a copy of the airplane magazine and get creative!
 Can you find a picture of water?
 How about a woman wearing something checkered?
 You get the idea!
 You could also flip through it quickly for some inspiration … and so you know that your challenges can actually be met!

-- See more ideas on my post about The Waiting Game!
+Read more about these games and situations in my post about The Waiting Game!

 Travel Games & Activities for Your Destination